aplanillo/HMHZ_mice_microbiome_JSDM/README.md

 taxonomic annotations.
 Manual cASV annotation for some parasite taxa (Eimeria and Oxyurida).

+### intermediate_data/
+Different datasets created during the cleaning and preparing of the input for the jSDM models.

 ### rscripts/
 #### helpers
 - <code>source_pkgs.R</code>: Loads (and if neccesary installs) the R